1and1/go-gchat-notifier-plugin/README.md

 A GoCD notification plugin for the
 [Go CD](http://www.go.cd/) continuous integration server.

+A chat message can look like this:

 ![GChat screenshot](img/gchat.png)

 The plugin is very customizable by using
 [Apache Freemarker](https://freemarker.apache.org/index.html)
 as an approach to formulate

-* The condition when to send messages.
+* the condition when to send messages.
-* The chat message body themselves.
+* the chat message body themselves.

 ### Requirements